kksgandhi/other-peoples-money/notes.md

 Research Question: How does "explicit text" affect the reflective play experience — where "explicit text" is text that touches on (or even directly spells out) the reflective goals of the game.
 Does text serve as an anchor aiding in reflection, or does it irritate or distract players from reflection they would have done otherwise?
 This question is too broad to answer in one study, but this study will provide evidence in a specific context.

 (Other words?
+Bridging Moments?
 Didactic messaging?
 Explicit messaging?
 Clear-Cut Communication?)

 Ideal transformations (reflective goals):

+ - Disposition: Players more positively favor reasonably expensive large projects, possibly via taxation.
- - Player has an increased understanding of income inequality and the costs of various initiatives (specifically how projects that all seem expensive can have large differences in actual costs).
+ - Knowledge: Players better understand what an order of magnitude is, and how large projects that all seem "expensive" can still be separated by orders of magnitude.
- - Player is more willing to support increased program funding via taxation.
+ - Behavior: Players will be more likely to logically reason about the expense of a project, rather than quickly assuming it is expensive.

 Research Plan: